Stage Shows, Indoor

 Sing Like a Bird

 Join a lively troupe of tropical characters as they sing a cheery medley of songs, including such classics as:

-The magic begins before you even enter the Enchanted Tiki Room.
+The magic begins before you even enter Walt Disney's Enchanted Tiki Room.
 As you wait for the doors to open, carved totem poles representing the island gods suddenly spring to life and introduce themselves.